pyg-team/pytorch_geometric/docs/source/advanced/graphgym.rst

 **Scenario 1:** You are a beginner to graph representation learning and want to understand how GNNs work:

 You probably have read many exciting papers on GNNs, and try to write your own GNN implementation.
-Even if using raw PyG, you still have to code up the essential pipeline on your own.
+Even if using raw :pyg:`PyG`, you still have to code up the essential pipeline on your own.
 GraphGym is a perfect place for your to start learning about *standardized GNN implementation and evaluation*.

 .. figure:: ../_figures/graphgym_design_space.png